3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Main ideas of the proof

 The wavefunction \eqref{eq:psi_wave_function_xi} is also a square-integrable complex function from a space $L^2\(\R^{3\n}\)$, but in general this space is not the same as the one of the wavefunctions of positions.
-In general, the parameters $(\wt{x}_j)_j$ are not coordinate transformations of the parameters $(x_j)_j$.
+In general, the parameters $(\wt{\xThree}_j)_j$ are not coordinate transformations of the parameters $(\xThree_j)_j$.
 For example, the Fourier transform can be used to move to a momentum representation.
 But, except for a zero-measure set, most unitary transformations will not even be transformations of the coordinates in the phase space.

-The dependence of the potential $V_{j,k}$ on the $3$D distance in the position representation suggests a few remarks.
-First, if there is no interaction, the Hamiltonian reduces to the kinetic term
+The dependence of the potential term $\wh{V}_{j,k}$ on the $3$D distance in the position representation suggests the following.
+If there is no interaction, the Hamiltonian reduces to the kinetic term

 and, unless each particle has a different mass $m_j$, we cannot even recover the number of dimensions, since the only contribution of the three dimensions appears in the expression of the potentials, see \eg \cite{Albert1996ElementaryQuantumMetaphysics}.
-Ideally, there are sufficiently many interactions to allow the recovery of the $3$D-space, provided that we know the position configuration space.
+But if the potential involves all particles, it is possible to recover the $3$D-space, provided that we know the position configuration space.
 In this case, we only need to focus on recovering the position configuration space.

-Second, it suggests that not all reparametrizations defined by unitary transformations \eqref{eq:position_operators_transformed} recover the original $3$D-space, even when $\wh{S}$ commutes with $\wh{H}$.
-Is it then possible to uniquely recover the $3$D-space?
+The possibility to recover the $3$D-space from the potentials is the reason why, for this example, we also demand that the Hamiltonian has the form \eqref{eq:schrod_hamiltonian_NRQM}.
+And it does: